nwdigitalradio/rmsgw/PITCHME.md

 #### Requirements

 * Radio 2M/220/440
-* Raspberry Pi left on 24/7
+* Raspberry Pi on 24/7
+  * Can be headless
 * Internet connection

 #VSLIDE